 It feels like winter in New Zealand has well and truly settled in.
 If you were thinking of spending the next few months tucked up warm in bed watching your favourite Netflix series, think again.
 Try keeping yourself warm by making some progress on your research instead!
-I’ve been busy compiling resources for our new Thesis Boot Camp and have been reflecting on my own productivity and things I could improve on.
-If you’d like to take the opportunity to reflect on your own working habits, here’s some videos to get you thinking...
+I’ve been reflecting on my own productivity and things I could improve on.
+If you’d like to take the opportunity to reflect on your own working habits, here are some videos to get you thinking...

 How to achieve your most ambitious goals / Stephen Duneier